leoliveirasc/GIS-PLS/README.md

 ##### ggepls: ggepls object obtained by ggepls_fit() function.
 ##### stack: stack raster containing all covariates rasters
-##### cut: if TRUE you will need to provide a template shapefile where the rasters should be cutted
+##### cut: If TRUE, you will need to provide a shapefile template to cut the rasters.
 ##### shapefile: template shapefile

 ### grid_point